-MUNDI ROMANI – THE WORLD THROUGHT ROMA EYES
+MUNDI ROMANI – THE WORLD THROUGH ROMA EYES

 Kosovo – Trapped The forgotten story of the Mitrovica Roma

 Mitrovica, an ethnically divided town in northern Kosovo was the sparking point of many Balkan wars.
 The town is also the scene of the gravest public health disaster in modern Europe where hundreds of Roma have been trapped for nine years in refugee camps, next to a toxic slagheap of 100 million tons.
 Trapped between the fires of Albanian and Serbian nationalists and ignored by international organizations, the Roma remain the forgotten people of the newest country of Europe.

 Spain- Granda The Maya Family